floft/linux-control/README.md

    get you back to the login then reload page.
 Click "reload."
 Then it should be linked to your account.
  * Say something like, "Ask Linux Control where is my laptop"

+For longer-term testing:
+ * Go to your [Actions on Google](https://console.actions.google.com) project.
+   Click "Release" under "Deploy".
+ * Under Alpha Release select "Submit for Alpha Release."
+Then whitelist the emails of up to 20 users who you want to use this release.
+Share the "Opt-in link" (under whitelisting users) with whoever you want to use it.
+ * Wait a few hours for it to deploy.
+ * If you make changes to DialogFlow, then you'll want to submit another alpha release to update it.

 ## Raspberry Pi Setup
 For this example, I'll be showing how to set it up on a Raspberry Pi running